-A: The privacy of all parties to a report of sexual misconduct must be respected, except insofar as it interferes with the university's obligation to fully investigate allegations of sexual misconduct.
+A: The privacy of all parties to a report of sexual misconduct must be respected, except insofar as it interferes with Herzing University's obligation to fully investigate allegations of sexual misconduct.
 Where privacy is not strictly kept, it will still be tightly controlled on a need-to-know basis.
-The university will not disseminate information and/or written materials to persons not involved in the resolution process without the consent of both parties.
+Herzing University will not disseminate information and/or written materials to persons not involved in the resolution process without the consent of both parties.
 Witnesses are also required to maintain the privacy of information shared with them during interviews and/or hearings.
-Violations of the privacy of the reporting party or the responding party may lead to conduct action by the university, though both parties are allowed to share their perspectives and experiences.
+Violations of the privacy of the Complainant or the Responding Party may lead to conduct action by Herzing University, though both parties are allowed to share their perspectives and experiences.
 All parties, including witnesses, involved in an allegation are strongly encouraged to maintain the privacy of information and/or written materials.

 In all resolutions of sexual misconduct, all parties will be informed of the outcome.
 In some instances, the administration also may choose to make a brief public announcement of the nature of the violation and the action taken, without using the name or identifiable information of the alleged victim.
-Certain university administrators are informed of the outcome within the bounds of student privacy (e.g., the University President, etc.).
+Certain university administrators are informed of the outcome within the bounds of student privacy (e.g., Herzing University President, etc.).
 The institution also must statistically report the occurrence on campus of major violent crimes, including certain sex offenses, in an "Annual Security Report" of campus crime statistics.
 This statistical report does not include personally identifiable information.